 How do I open a bank account as an expat living in Vietnam?

 Before you apply for a credit card or bank account in Vietnam, you will first need proof that you have the right to settle in Vietnam for longer than 12 months.
 This means you will probably need at least a temporary residency card and proof of employment, such as a contract of employment.
-You may also need proof of an address in Vietnam.
+You may also need proof of an address during your life in Vietnam.

 Once you have all that, the application is fairly simple – you must follow the bank’s application process, and you should be prepared to pay a small deposit.